Changing Your Name in Iowa

 First, an adult can change their name after they are married by completing a marriage license.
 You may apply for such a license at your local county recorder’s office.

-- You, your future spouse, and a witness who is 18 years old or older must be present and have photo IDs to fill out the application.
+- You, your future spouse, and a witness who is 18 years old or older must be present and have photo IDs when signing the application to marry in front of a notary.

 - Once the marriage ceremony has been performed and the completed Certificate of Marriage has been returned to the Recorder’s office, you will receive a certified copy that you will then use to update your Social Security card, driver’s license, etc.